Getting your Arkansas life insurance license is the first step towards becoming a life insurance agent in the state.

 Arkansas uses PSI Exams as its official testing service for delivering licensure exams.
 To apply and register for your Arkansas insurance exam, you must do the following:

-- Visit the NIPR to complete and submit your Arkansas insurance exam application.
+- Visit the National Insurance Producer Registry (NIPR) to complete and submit your Arkansas insurance exam application

 The Arkansas life insurance exam outline contains a total of 80 scored questions that includes two sections: general and state-specific.
 The general section deals with basic life insurance product knowledge.
 The state section covers insurance concepts and terms, rules, regulations, and practices specific to Arkansas.